ykk136/klogg/website/content/docs/news/hyperscan.md

 However, there is a downside.
 Hyperscan library needs boost and ragel to compile.
 And compilation takes a lot of time.
 CI builds now run 2 times slower.

-One more drawback of Hyprescan library is that does not support full PCRE2 syntax.
+One more drawback of Hyperscan library is that does not support full PCRE2 syntax.
 In particular these constructs are not supported:

  - Backreferences and capturing sub-expressions.